trickwide/personal-finance-tracker/README.md

 - Security

-  - Application has enhanced security with CSRF token validation for all POST requests
+  - Application has enhanced security with CSRF token validation for all POST requests, measures against SQL injection and XSS vulnerabilities have been implemented.

 ### What could be done in future, if the project is continued